 My Secondary Application asks me where my transcript should be sent – what should I write?

 The Registrar for Study Abroad is the Director of Study Abroad.
 All transcripts should be directed to our office.
 Please have your program sponsor mail transcripts to: Director of Study Abroad, Pomona College, 265 E. Bonita Ave., Claremont, CA 91711, tel.
 (909) 621-8154, fax.
 (909) 621-8591, email: firstname.lastname@example.org.

 Where can I get photos taken for my passport application and ISIC?

 The Office of Housing & Residential Life can take photos for your study abroad application and ISIC.
-The CUC Connection, at the south entrance of Honnold Mudd library, can take official passport photos.
+The TCCS Connection, at the south entrance of Honnold Mudd library, can take official passport photos.
 Most drugstores, such as CVS and Walgreens, offer an official passport photo service.

 I am ready to submit my application to the OSA -- what should I remember?

 - Your application must be complete to submit it online.

 - If you are still in the process of applying for your passport, indicate the date that you expect to receive it in your application.
 We will need a copy when you receive it.

 - You are responsible for mailing your secondary application directly to the program sponsor, unless you are applying to Athens, Cape Town-Globalization, Edinburgh, Tokyo, or UCL Molecular Bioscience and Neuroscience.